junxit/us-congress-bills-114/metadata.md

 - 2016-05-18 — Referred to the Committee on Natural Resources, and in addition to the Committees on the Judiciary, Education and the Workforce, and Small Business, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2016-05-18 — Referred to the Committee on Natural Resources, and in addition to the Committees on the Judiciary, Education and the Workforce, and Small Business, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2016-05-18 — Referred to the Committee on Natural Resources, and in addition to the Committees on the Judiciary, Education and the Workforce, and Small Business, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2016-05-20 — Referred to the Subcommittee on Regulatory Reform, Commercial And Antitrust Law.
+- 2016-05-24 — Committee Consideration and Mark-up Session Held.
+- 2016-05-25 — Committee Consideration and Mark-up Session Held.
+- 2016-05-25 — Ordered to be Reported (Amended) by the Yeas and Nays: 29 - 10.
+- 2016-06-03 — Committee on Education and the Workforce discharged.
+- 2016-06-03 — Committee on Education and the Workforce discharged.
+- 2016-06-03 — Committee on Small Business discharged.
+- 2016-06-03 — Committee on Small Business discharged.
+- 2016-06-03 — Committee on the Judiciary discharged.
+- 2016-06-03 — Committee on the Judiciary discharged.
+- 2016-06-03 — Placed on the Union Calendar, Calendar No. 468.
+- 2016-06-03 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+114-602, Part I.
+- 2016-06-03 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+114-602, Part I.